dhairya0904/Fluffy/README.md

 #### Use streaming service
 * Pull logs from servers.
 * Ingest them to any streaming service like kafka stream or AWS Kinesis Stream.
-* Use workers to pull these logs, analyze and persist them on time-series database.
+* Use workers to pull these logs, analyze and persist them on a time-series database.
 * For alerts, these databases can be polled to check if requests crossed the threshold.

 #### Set up your own logging clusters
 * It is much better to use prometheus and other similar tools for monitoring rather than parsing logs
-* A Prometheus server can be setup which exposes certain metrics api.
+* A Prometheus server can be set up which exposes certain metrics api.
 It supports alerting as well.
 * Prometheus stores data in in-memory time-series db, which is regularly flushed to disk.
 * Grafana can be used to visualize metrics collection
-* AlertManager can be used to send alerts to client.
+* AlertManager can be used to send alerts to clients.